-When the router is turned on, the LEDs light for about 10 seconds and then turn off.
+When the router is turned on, the LEDs turn on for about 10 seconds and then turn off.
 If all the LEDs stay on, there is a fault within the router.

-If all LEDs are still lit 1 minute after power-up:
+If all LEDs are still on 1 minute after power-up:

-- Cycle the power to see if the router recovers. - Press and hold the Restore Factory Settings button to return the router to its factory settings as explained in Factory Settings on page 123.
+- Cycle the power to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings as explained in Restore the Factory Settings and Password on page 136.